iampi31415/iampi31415.github.io/book/src/ch_2/hello_world.md

     cd exercises/hello_world
     ```

 2. Build, flash, and monitor the project with `cargo run`.
+    For now, ignore the warning about `--release`.
 You should see:

     ```txt
-    ..
-    0x4080082e - handle_interrupts
-    at ??:??
     ..
     Commands:
         CTRL+R    Reset chip